themanyone/whisper_dictation/README.md

     params = { 'text': text, "voice": "en_US/vctk_low" }
 ```

-So just change it back if you want the default male voice, or adjust speech characteristics to taste.
+So just change it back if you want the default male voice, other languages, or to adjust speech characteristics to taste.

 ## Optional ChatGPT from OpenAI